josephsieh/ELCImagePickerController/README.md

 # ELCImagePickerController with Photos Library and iCloud sync support

-*A clone of the UIImagePickerController using the Photos Library and Assets Library Framework allowing for multiple asset selection.*
+*A clone of the UIImagePickerController using Assets Library Framework allowing for multiple asset selection.*
+*Updated for the Photos Library to support iCloud sync from iOS 8 onwards.*

 ## Usage